 Private Student Loans Rates & Terms1View Rates and Terms

 The following table illustrates the estimated annual percentage rate (APR), monthly payment, and total payment for a $10,000 loan with a 10 year loan term.
-The examples assume a 4-year in-school period and a 6-month grace period (54 total months) before you are required to make full principal and interest payments.* During the in-school and grace period, borrowers have the option to either make a fixed payment of $25 each month* or to pay only the interest that accrues on the loan each month.
+The examples assume a 4-year in-school period and a 6-month grace period (54 total months) before you are required to make full principal and interest payments.4View Terms for Full Repayment Period During the in-school and grace period, borrowers have the option to either make a fixed payment of $25 each month5View Conditions for Fixed Monthly Payments or to pay only the interest that accrues on the loan each month.
 All rates below are shown with the 2.50% origination fee.
 There are no prepayment penalties.

 beginning after the in-school & grace period

 |APR||Monthly In-School Repayment Option6View Minimum Monthly Payment Condition||Estimated Monthly Payment6View Minimum Monthly Payment Condition

 following in-school & grace period

 |10 Year 120 payments||6.12% – 10.55%||Proactive5View Conditions for Fixed Monthly Payments||$25.00||$129.62 – $193.76||$16,904.40 – $24,601.20|

 |6.33% – 11.46%||Interest Only7View Conditions for Interest Only Payments||$50.00 - $92.33||$114.64 – $143.51||$16,456.80 – $22,207.20|